ang-ferriz/Tableau_Public_Workshop/README.md

 Ready?!
 Let's go! 🙌

-*Recommended resources to learn more about the Q&A topics mentioned during the workshop:*
+:books: *Recommended resources to learn more about the Q&A topics mentioned during the workshop:* :books:
  For visual best practices:
 - [Tableau for Dummies: Tips to Make You Tableau-Smarter](https://www.tableau.com/about/blog/2016/3/5-great-tips-tableau-dummies-51512)